jdthorpe/version-repo/README.md

 	console.log(versions);  // eventually logs: [ '1.2.3' ]

-	// Calulate the set of matching dependencies for an array of requred ojbects.
+	// Calculate the set of matching dependencies for an array of required objects.
-	// (This is admittidly a trivial example, see the tesf files for more complex examples): return calculate_dependencies([ {name:"my-resource",version:"^1.0.0"}, ],json_repo);
+	// (This is admittedly a trivial example, see the test files for more complex examples): return calculate_dependencies([ {name:"my-resource",version:"^1.0.0"}, ],json_repo);

 }).then((dependents) => {